codacy/docs/docs/organizations/managing-security-and-risk.md

     Codacy automatically opens a new item when it detects a new Jira issue with a "security" label.

-    Codacy automatically closes an item when it detects that the underlying Jira issue is marked as Closed.
+    Codacy automatically closes an item when it detects that the associated Jira issue is marked as Closed.

     !!! note
-        Codacy retrieves updates from Jira once a day.
-To make sure that Codacy detects Jira issues correctly, assign the "security" label when creating the issue or immediately after.
+        -   Codacy retrieves updates from Jira once a day.
+        -   To make sure that Codacy detects Jira issues correctly, assign the "security" label when creating the issue or immediately after.

 ## Item statuses